mrvladus/Errands/README.md

 - Add, remove, edit tasks and sub-tasks
 - Mark task and sub-tasks as completed
 - Add accent color for each task
+- Sync tasks with Nextcloud or other CalDAV providers
 - Drag and Drop support

 ## Install